quantumMike/QDrop/README.md

 http://mean.io

-The design tools utilized will be added soon.
+The design tools will be added soon.

 ## Contributing